fbpx

 A lesser known word also common in Sweden is tågskryt, which means train bragging.
 That shouldn’t need much explanation!

-How the Norwegian railways are organised
+How the Norwegian Railways are Organised

 In 2015 the centre-right coalition government of Norway announced a shake-up of the national railways.
 While this sounds boring, it's good to know how things have changed.
 You'll see many references in guidebooks and the like to things that no longer apply.

-From 2017, several new entities were established.
-The Norwegian Railway Directorate has overall responsibility for tenders and coordination.
 The National Rail Administration was also reincorporated as Bane NOR.
 The state-owned company has responsibility for planning, development, administration, operation and maintenance of the network.

-However, ticketing will remain centralised, so much of the complexity of the system should remain hidden from passengers.
-At present, you can buy all tickets for all lines via the Vy website, or from manned railway stations.
+At present, you can buy all tickets for all lines via the En Tur website, or from manned railway stations.
 The one exception is the Oslo Airport Express train.

-Norway train map: Where you can go on the rails
+Norway Train Map: Where you can go on the rails

 If you come from a country with a substantial rail network such as the UK, the Norwegian network can seem limited.
 While that’s true, you can get to a lot of places on the train.
 You just might have to take a long way around!